azzarelli/wape/README.md

 # Towards a Robust Framework for NeRF Evaluation
-**UNDERGOING FIXES**

 This repository contains the code release for [Towards a Robust Framework for NeRF Evaluation](https://arxiv.org/abs/2305.18079).
 The contents of the repository relate to the experiments in the paper.
-Thus, we present exemplar implementations of frameworks for seperately evaluating NeRFs and INRs using explicit radiance field representations.
 The code should be treated as **example** implementations of our framework - see the limitations section in the paper to understand why.

 For NeRF Evaluations we use data extracted from Blender.
 This is done by running the python script in the `BlenderDataExtraction` folder into the Blender Python API to extract relevant data.
 Instructions for use are provided within the script and can be viewed in Blender.
 Notes for use: The implementation is a proof of concept so evalation code is not optimised for complex scenes (with many cameras and polygons) so bare this in mind when testing.